alfonsof/aws-python-examples/awslambdahellojson/README.md

   * Runtime: `Python 3.8`
   * Handler: `lambda_function.lambda_handler`
   * Role: `lambda-basic-execution`
+  * Runtime Settings for the lambda function:
+    * Memory (MB): `128`
+    * Timeout: `3 sec`
+  * The resources that the function's role has access to:
+    * `Amazon CloudWatch Logs`
   * The triggers:
     * `Nothing`
-  * The resources that the function's role has access to:
-    * `Amazon CloudWatch Logs`
-  * Basic Settings for the lambda function:
-    * Memory (MB): `128`
-    * Timeout: `3 sec`

 * Write the code.